-The Massachusetts Convention Center Authority and Boston Cyberarts are issuing the second call for STUDENT media art for display on the Marquee at the Boston Convention & Exhibition Center.
+The Massachusetts Convention Center Authority and Boston Cyberarts are issuing the tenth call for media art for display on the Marquee at the Boston Convention & Exhibition Center.
 The 80-foot-tall Marquee offers more than 3,000 square feet of display area on 7 screens, providing full-motion video capability and is viewed by more than 100,000 pedestrians and motorists daily.
 This stunning new icon is visible for half a mile in many directions, and is seen by traffic on Summer, D, and Congress Streets as well as from the surrounding hotels, office buildings and the Seaport World Trade Center.

 What We Are Looking For